bigjosh/TSL/programming/readme.md

 4. A flag that remembers if the RTC in the TSL has ever reported that it lost power, which we initialize to `not set`.

 ### atprogram

-Next the batch file uses the `atprogram` command to actually download the firmware flash image and the newly created EEPROM data block into the XMEGA on the TSL.
+The batch file uses the `atprogram` command to actually download the firmware flash image and the newly created EEPROM data block into the XMEGA on the TSL.
 The `atprogram` is equivalent to `avrdude` but it written by Atmel and runs on Windows and uses the Atmel drivers.
 We used `atprogram`  because `avrdude` can have problems talking to an `MkII` when Atmel Studio is installed because of USB driver conflicts.

 #### Fuses